-B. The spillway design flood (SDF) represents the largest flood that need be considered in the evaluation of the performance for a given project.
+- B. The spillway design flood (SDF) represents the largest flood that need be considered in the evaluation of the performance for a given project.
 The impounding structure shall perform so as to safely pass the appropriate SDF.
 Reductions in the established SDF may be evaluated through the use of incremental damage analysis pursuant to 4VAC50-20-52.
-The SDF established for an impounding structure shall not be less than those standards established elsewhere by state law or regulations, including but not limited to the Virginia Stormwater Management Program (VSMP) Permit Regulations (4VAC50-60).
-Due to potential for future development in the dam break inundation zone that would necessitate higher spillway design flood standard than is required.

-C. PMF: Probable Maximum Flood is the flood that might be expected from the most severe combination of critical meteorologic and hydrologic conditions that are reasonably possible in the region.
-The PMF is derived from the current probable maximum precipitation (PMP) available from the National Weather Service, NOAA.
-In some cases, a modified PMF may be calculated utilizing local topography, meteorological conditions, hydrological conditions, or PMP values supplied by NOAA.
-Any deviation in the application of established developmental procedures must be explained and justified by the owner's engineer.
+The SDF established for an impounding structure shall not be less than those standards established elsewhere by state law or regulations, including but not limited to the Virginia Stormwater Management Program (VSMP) Regulation (9VAC25-870).
+Due to potential for future development in the dam break inundation zone that would necessitate higher spillway design flood standards or other considerations, owners may find it advisable to consider a higher spillway design flood standard than is required. - C. PMF: Probable Maximum Flood is the flood that might be expected from the most severe combination of critical meteorologic and hydrologic conditions that are reasonably possible in the region.
+The PMF shall be calculated from the probable maximum precipitation (PMP) derived from the Probable Maximum Precipitation Study for Virginia (and associated PMP Evaluation Tool and Database) (November 2015).
 The owner's engineer must develop PMF hydrographs for 6-, 12-, and 24-hour durations.
 The hydrograph that creates the largest peak outflow is to be used to determine capacity for nonfailure and failure analysis.
-Present and planned land-use conditions shall be considered in determining the runoff characteristics of the drainage area.

-D. 100-Yr: 100-year flood represents the flood magnitude expected to be equaled or exceeded on the average of once in 100 years.
-It may also be expressed as an exceedence probability with a 1.0% chance of being equaled or exceeded in any given year.
-Present and planned land-use conditions shall be considered in determining the runoff characteristics of the drainage area.

-E. 50-Yr: 50-year flood represents the flood magnitude expected to be equaled or exceeded on the average of once in 50 years.
-It may also be expressed as an exceedence probability with a 2.0% chance of being equaled or exceeded in any given year.
-Present and planned land-use conditions shall be considered in determining the runoff characteristics of the drainage area.
+Present and planned land-use conditions shall be considered in determining the runoff characteristics of the drainage area. - D. 100-Yr: 100-year flood represents the flood magnitude expected to be equaled or exceeded on the average of once in 100 years.
+It may also be expressed as an exceedance probability with a 1.0% chance of being equaled or exceeded in any given year.
+Present and planned land-use conditions shall be considered in determining the runoff characteristics of the drainage area. - E. 50-Yr: 50-year flood represents the flood magnitude expected to be equaled or exceeded on the average of once in 50 years.
+It may also be expressed as an exceedance probability with a 2.0% chance of being equaled or exceeded in any given year.
+Present and planned land-use conditions shall be considered in determining the runoff characteristics of the drainage area. - F. For the purposes of Table 1 "Existing impounding structure" and "New construction" are defined in 4VAC50-20-30.

+- G. An existing impounding structure as defined in 4VAC50-20-30, that is currently classified as high hazard, or is subsequently found to be high hazard through reclassification, shall only be required to pass the flood resulting from 0.6 PMP instead of the flood resulting from the 0.9 PMP SDF if the dam owner meets the requirements set out in 4VAC50-20-53. - H. PMP: Probable maximum precipitation means the theoretically greatest depth of precipitation for a given duration that is meteorologically possible over a given size storm area at a particular geographical location at a particular time of year with no allowance made for future long-term climatic trends.
+In practice, this is derived by storm transposition and moisture adjustment to observed storm patterns.
+In Virginia, the 0.9 PMP is meant to characterize the maximum recorded rainfall event within the Commonwealth.

-Statutory Authority §10.1-605 of the Code of Virginia.
-Historical Notes Derived from VR625-01-00 §1.5, eff.
+Derived from VR625-01-00 § 1.5, eff.
 February 1, 1989; amended, Virginia Register Volume 18, Issue 14, eff.
 July 1, 2002; Volume 24, Issue 25, eff.
 September 26, 2008; Errata, 25:3 VA.R.
-October 13, 2008.
+542 October 13, 2008; amended, Virginia Register Volume 27, Issue 6, eff.
+December 22, 2010; Volume 32, Issue 13, eff.
+March 23, 2016.